 When I load agarose gels, particularly with DNA that has been cleaned with a Qiagen PCR purification kit, every once-in-a-while it happens that the stupid sample diffuses really fast right after I pipette it into the well of the gel.
 Needless-to-say this results in a faint band with no chance for quantitive comparisons across samples, but why does this happen sometimes?
 It seems to happen more with TAE than TBE, but I don't have data to confirm this hunch.
 My guesses as to whats happening are: 1) eluting into EB buffer contains no salt so EB DNA diffuses away; 2) EB contains no EDTA; 3) trace EtOH from the purification is causing the diffusion.

-To test this, I took 1.5 ml of 25 bp ladder [invitrogen] added it into a 10 ml total volume of EB, EB + 15% EtOH, TE, STE.
+ml total volume of EB, EB + 15% EtOH, TE, STE.
 I loaded each sample onto a 2% TAE EtBr agarose gel (Figure ).
 When I loaded the samples, they all seemed to sink pretty well - no fast diffusers.
 Which kinda sucked, because it did really relect what I figured would happen, which is that some of the samples would diffuse out quickly and others would not.

 Please see the pdf version for figures